Elaboration Likelihood Model (ELM)

 Factors Route Determination

 Motivation can be influenced by attitude.
 An example of this is the cognitive dissonance theory.
-Cognitive dissonance occurs when a person experience unpleasant tension caused by contradictory persuasions, ideas, or convictions.
+Cognitive dissonance occurs when a person experience unpleasant tension caused by opposed persuasions, ideas, or convictions.
 Or when he acts in violation of his own convictions.

-Example Elaboration Likelihood Model (ELM)
+Elaboration Likelihood Model example

 Imagine that two individuals, Daniela and Marta, need a new television.
 Daniela is very interested in technical gadgets and a regular customer of Amazon.
 However, Marta very rarely makes online purchases and is particularly interested in getting value for money.
 Amazon wants to persuade both people to purchase their new TV via their website.